CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-6/misc/from_plant_to_dig_1.md

 ```ghost
 ```

-## Artifact hunting @showdialog
+## Artefact hunting @showdialog

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-6/misc/From_Plant_To_Dig.png)

-For your next task, the Prime Minister has asked for artifacts to be on-board the rocket.
+For your next task, the Prime Minister has asked for artefacts to be on-board the rocket.
 You should be able to find some at the Underground Dig Site.

 *Note: to access the dig site, return to the main island across the bridge, then turn right.*